Meghan Markle’s Half-Sister Samantha Slammed For Tell-All Book, Called A ‘User’ And ‘Abusive’ By Own Mother

 A post shared by Meghan Markle (@meghanmarkle) on

 Samantha, 54, has some intriguing claims about Meghan.
-The former model, who was diagnosed with multiple sclerosis and currently wheelchair-bound, openly expressed her dislike to her younger step-sister.
-Apparently, Grant started to publicly slam Markle after tennis champ Serena William applauded her for an inspiring article the actress wrote for Time magazine.
+The former model, who was diagnosed with multiple sclerosis and is currently wheelchair-bound, openly expressed her dislike to her younger step-sister.
+Apparently, Grant started to publicly slam Markle after tennis champ Serena Williams applauded the actress for an inspiring article she wrote for Time magazine.
 Samantha seemed unimpressed and even lambasted Meghan’s acting career.

-The rants continue after news that Meghan and Prince Harry might take their relationship to the next level.
-Grant teased that her upcoming tell-all book will ruin her relationship with Prince Harry and the Royal Family.
+The rants continued after news that Meghan and Prince Harry might take their relationship to the next level.
+Grant teased that her upcoming tell-all book will ruin her relationship with Prince Harry and the royal family.

 “The royal family would be appalled by what she’s done to her own family.
 The truth would kill her relationship with Prince Harry.”